p2pu/course-in-a-box/modules/content/_posts/2000-01-05-submodules.md

 #### Naming Submodules

-Before you make your submodules, note that submodules need to follow a specific naming convention to work correctly:
+All submodule files need to follow a specific naming convention to work correctly:

 `YYYY-MM-DD-your-section-name.md`